-Should You Own Foreign Stocks?
+Should You Own Foreign Stock Shares?

 Is there a place in your portfolio for foreign stocks?
 International or global stocks may seem too exotic for some investors, but don’t dismiss them out-of-hand; our global economy offers plenty of opportunities.